Personal relationships of Paul McCartney: Asher and Eastman

 McCartney first met British actress Jane Asher on 18 April 1963 when the Beatles performed at the Royal Albert Hall, in London, after a photographer asked them to pose with her.
 They were then interviewed by Asher for the BBC, with Asher being photographed screaming at them like a fan.
-McCartney soon met Asher's family: Margaret, her mother was a music teacher, and Asher's father Richard was a physician.
-Her brother, Peter, was a member of Peter and Gordon, and her younger sister, Clare, was also an actress.
+McCartney soon met Asher's family: Margaret, her mother, was a music teacher, and Asher's father Richard was a physician.
+Her brother, Peter, was a member of the pop duo Peter and Gordon, and her younger sister, Clare, was also an actress.
 McCartney later gave "A World Without Love" to Peter and Gordon, as well as "Nobody I Know".
 Both songs were hits for the duo.
 McCartney took up residence at the Ashers' house at 57 Wimpole Street, London, and lived there for nearly three years.
 During his time there McCartney met writers such as Bertrand Russell, Harold Pinter, and Len Deighton.
 He wrote several songs at the Ashers', including "Yesterday", and worked on songs with Lennon in the basement music room.
 Asher inspired many songs, such as "And I Love Her", "You Won't See Me", and "I'm Looking Through You".

 On 13 April 1965, McCartney bought a £40,000 three-storey Regency house at 7 Cavendish Avenue, St John's Wood, London, and spent a further £20,000 renovating it.
 He thanked the Ashers by paying for the decoration of the front of their house.
 On 15 May 1967, McCartney met American photographer Linda Eastman at a Georgie Fame concert at The Bag O'Nails in London.
 Eastman was in the UK on an assignment to take photographs of "swinging sixties" musicians in London.
 They met again four days later at the launch party for the Sgt.
 Pepper album at Beatles' manager Brian Epstein's house in Belgravia, but after her assignment was completed, she flew back to New York.
 On 25 December 1967, McCartney and Asher announced their engagement, and she accompanied McCartney to India in February and March 1968.

-Asher broke off the engagement in the summer of 1968, apparently because of an alleged affair Paul was having with Francie Schwartz.
+Asher broke off the engagement in the summer of 1968, apparently because of an alleged affair Paul was having with artist Francie Schwartz.
 McCartney and Asher later attempted to mend their relationship, but finally broke up in July 1968.
 Asher has consistently refused to publicly discuss that part of her life.